-The Serbian Chemical Society (SHD) is a voluntary, non-governmental and not-profit association established to pursue goals in the fields of chemistry, chemical technology and related disciplines.
+The Serbian Chemical Society (SCS) is a voluntary, non-governmental, and non-profit association established to pursue goals in the fields of chemistry, chemical technology, and related disciplines.

 - Improvement of pure and applied chemistry,